StaticGenie/StaticGenie/data/standardpage/docs/core/plugins.md

 A plugin is responsible for generating web pages.
 They may uses various services to do this as well as it's configuration (defined within `/config.ts`).
 There are a few plugins built into StaticGenie;

-## Pages
+## StandardPage

 This is at the heart of StaticGenie.
-It's a simple model -> view setup.
+It's a simple model -> view setup and hence, creates a basic page.

-Create your page within `/data/pages` and name your file with the `.md` extension e.g. `/data/pages/about.md`.
+Create your page within `/data/standardpage` and name your file with the `.md` extension e.g. `/data/standardpage/about.md`.
 This page will contain all the data for the specific page.

 The `.md` file is broken down into 2 halves.
 The HEAD section which uses yaml syntax & the BODY part (everything below =====) which uses markdown syntax.